 Hell – The Scripture teaches that hell is a real place as we read in Matthew 10:27-28: “And do not fear those who kill the body, but are unable to kill the soul; but rather fear Him who is able to destroy both soul and body in hell.”
 (NASB) And in 2 Peter 2:4 we read: “or if God did not spare angels when they sinned, but cast them into hell and committed them to pits of darkness, reserved for judgment.”
 (NASB) This place is also a temporary place.

 Based on the Scriptures the Eternal State is defined in light of spiritual life and death.
 Revelation 20:13-15 says: “And the sea gave up the dead which were in it, and death and Hades gave up the dead which were in them; and they were judged, every one of them according to their deeds.
 And death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 And if anyone’s name was not found written in the book of life, he was thrown into the lake of fire.”
 (NASB) This is what the Scriptures refer to as the second death, and is the final eternal state for those without faith in the work of Jesus Christ.
 (See: John 3:36, John 5:24, John 8:51, John 11:25-26).

-Eschatology – is the study of “Last things” to come.
+Eschatology – is the study of “Last Things” to come.
 In light of this doctrine, the “Eternal State” is defined in Revelation Chapter 21.
-Revelation is the last book of the Bible and gives details of the last moments in time for man, before God ends the age of sin and ushers in the Eternal State of man.
-Chapters 21 and 22 illustrates the final destination of man’s “Eternal State,” either with God in the New Heaven and New Earth or separated from God in the Lake of Fire.
+Revelation is the last book of the Bible and gives details of the last moments in time for man before God ends the age of sin and ushers in the Eternal State of man.
+Chapters 21 and 22 illustrate the final destination of man’s “Eternal State,” either with God in the New Heaven and New Earth or separated from God in the Lake of Fire.